 - The Hypogeum Oil Press at Palazzo Granafei was a major center for producing lamp oil.
 It's now open to the public.

 - The pretty port is still used by fishing boats and you'll see fishermen mending their colorful nets, as well as houses decorated with fishing baskets.
 Restaurants serve fresh seafood, with menus based on the day's catch.
 Sea urchins are also a specialty of Gallipoli.

 - Castello Angiono stands near the entrance to the old town.
 The current fortress, built on old Byzantine fortifications, probably originated in the 11th century but was altered quite a bit in the 15th century.
 The fortress guarded the old port, once part of an important trade route, and was connected to the mainland by a drawbridge.

 - Lined with fishing nets, traps, barrels and old tools, Corte Gallo is a surprising little alleyway that looks like an open-air ethnographic museum.

 - A sandy beach, Spiaggia della Purita, lies on one side of the old town, outside the walls.
 Private boats can dock in the recently built tourist harbor.

 When to Go

-Gallipoli has a mild climate and can be visited year-round but the main season is May through October, when the weather is almost always hot and clear.
-There are good celebrations and festivals for Easter Week, Carnival (40 days before Easter), Sant'Agata in February and Santa Cristina in July.
+Gallipoli has a mild climate and can be visited year-round.
+But the main season is May through October when the weather is almost always hot and clear.
+There are good celebrations and festivals for Easter Week, Carnival (40 days before Easter), Sant'Agata in February, and Santa Cristina in July.